Last Updated on 03/11/2025

 7. Internal Links

 Use head keywords as anchor text in internal links to direct people and search engines to relevant material on your site.
-This improves site navigation and boosts the keyword relevancy of related pages.
+This enhances site navigation and improves the keyword relevance of related pages.

 8. First Paragraph

-When writing online content, it is crucial to include head keywords in the first paragraph to offer readers and Google a clear context for the issue.
+When writing online content, it is crucial to include key keywords in the first paragraph to provide readers and Google with a clear context for the issue.

 How to Find Head Keywords?